isomerpages/moe-pasirrissec/pages/Announcements.md

 description: ""
 variant: markdown
 ---
+#### 2024 Sem 2 Timetable with effect from 24 Jun 2024

+Please click for 2024 Sem 2 Timetable, Secondary 1 Classes.

+Please click  for 2024 Sem 2 Timetable, Secondary 2 - 5 Classes.

 #### Collection of School Graduation Certificate (SGC) for 2023 Cohort
 Students from 2023 Sec 4 NA, Sec 4 Exp and Sec 5NT cohorts may collect their SGC from the school General Office during office hours.